great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_snowflake_datasource.rst

         Next, we will configure database credentials and store them in the `my_snowflake_db` section of this config file: great_expectations/uncommitted/config_variables.yml:

-        What is the user login name for the snowflake connection? []:
-        What is the password for the snowflake connection?:
+        What is the user login name for the snowflake connection? []: myusername What is the password for the snowflake connection?:
-        What is the account name for the snowflake connection (include region -- ex 'ABCD.us-east-1')? []:
+        What is the account name for the snowflake connection (include region -- ex 'ABCD.us-east-1')? [xyz12345.us-east-1]:
-        What is database name for the snowflake connection? (optional -- leave blank for none) []:
-        What is schema name for the snowflake connection? (optional -- leave blank for none) []:
-        What is warehouse name for the snowflake connection? (optional -- leave blank for none) []:
-        What is role name for the snowflake connection? (optional -- leave blank for none) []:
+        What is database name for the snowflake connection? (optional -- leave blank for none) []: MY_DATABASE What is schema name for the snowflake connection? (optional -- leave blank for none) []: MY_SCHEMA What is warehouse name for the snowflake connection? (optional -- leave blank for none) []: MY_COMPUTE_WH What is role name for the snowflake connection? (optional -- leave blank for none) []: MY_ROLE

     Great Expectations will store these secrets privately on your machine.
 They will not be committed to git.